How to make the most of value-based service and pricing with a web-based accountant

 It should be obvious that the better the communication on these topics, the better the new work relationship will begin.
 Also keep in mind that business arrangements change, so be sure to revisit this discussion from time to time to keep the arrangement with your accountant on the most productive track.
 The questions are adapted from the Journal of Accountancy but you may wish to customize and substitute your own topics of importance.

 If you are considering changing accountants, we welcome the opportunity to consider these issues with regard to your firm.
-Call (800) 609-0683 or find us online to schedule a conversation.
+Call to schedule a conversation.